rlmumford/drupal-nodejs/README.txt

 1. Install Node.js.

 1a.
-Install from a package manager: https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager
+Install from a package manager:

+https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager

 1b.
 Build from source on Ubuntu (and probably Debian):

+NOTE: replace the 'x' in v0.8.x with the current latest stable version.

-  sudo apt-get install build-essential git curl openssl libssl-dev mkdir -p ~/local/src cd ~/local/src git clone --branch v0.6 git://github.com/joyent/node.git cd node
+  sudo apt-get install build-essential git curl openssl libssl-dev mkdir -p ~/local/src cd ~/local/src git clone --branch v0.8.x git://github.com/joyent/node.git cd node
   ./configure
   make
   sudo make install

 2. Install required Node.js modules with the Node Package Manager (NPM).

+OPTIONAL: install node-gyp, so that the ws package is faster.

+  npm install -g node-gyp

 Make sure you are in the nodejs module directory - NPM needs the package.json file that comes with the nodejs module to install the right modules.